CAFAudit/audit-service/caf-audit-management-service-container/documentation/apache-kafka.md

 ## Deployment

-Apache Kafka can be deployed manually or with a vagrant file:

-#### Deploying Kafka with Vagrant

-A vagrant file is available for quickly provisioning a Kafka environment - see [https://github.hpe.com/caf/vagrant-kafka](https://github.hpe.com/caf/vagrant-kafka)

-#### Deploying Kafka Manually

 [Apache Kafka Quick Start Guidelines](http://kafka.apache.org/082/documentation.html#quickstart) provides a detailed set of instructions for installation and start-up.
 A summary of these steps have been captured below using the current stable version release (i.e. 0.8.2.2).

 [Download and install Java](http://openjdk.java.net/install/).